Conservation innovation through stakeholder-led wildlife strategies, Zambia

 Dale Lewis, an American-born environmentalist resident in Zambia for over 20 years, is working in the Luangwa Valley area of eastern Zambia.
 Once known as ‘The Crowded Place’ and ‘The Kingdom of the Elephant’, Luangwa Valley has over the years been sorely hit by poachers, who have shot all the valley’s rhino and severely reduced elephant populations.
 Despite this, over 50 mammals are found in the valley such as the leopard, hippopotamus, giraffe and wildebeest, alongside dozens of birds of prey and migrant species.

-Dale and his team of Zambian professionals now propose linking a regional trading centre to nine farmer depots in the Luangwa Valley to provide viable livelihood options to over 15,000 households in ways that significantly increase wildlife protection.
+Dale and his team in Zambian now propose linking a regional trading centre to nine farmer depots in the Luangwa Valley to provide viable livelihood options to over 15,000 households in ways that significantly increase wildlife protection.
 Increased wildlife presence will mean that other revenues associated with wildlife such as tourism will increase, thus, helping to support the long-term sustainability of the trading centre.

 Dale’s work has shown, through a working model, that the cost of conserving wildlife declines dramatically when local communities living alongside wild resources are involved and therefore, motivated to reduce key threats.